tsbinns/tsbinns.github.io/CV.md

       &mdash; Maintainer
     </h4>
     <p class="CV-desc">
       I am a maintainer for <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a>, a toolbox for analysing effective connectivity in electrophysiological data in the <a href="https://github.com/mne-tools/mne-python">MNE-Python</a> ecosystem with over 2,500 stars on GitHub and citations in over 4,000 peer-reviewed scientific papers.
 My contributions have involved the addition of new features, bug fixes, project maintenance, and user support, including through the Google Summer of Code programme.
-See my <a href=#MNE>OSS MNE work</a> for more information.
+See my <a href="#MNE">OSS MNE work</a> for more information.
     </p>

   <h3 class="CV-header"><a id="Code_Clinic_Cofounder" class="section-ID">12/2022 - Present</a></h3>